There’s nothing worse than losing much-needed sleep time because of excessive noise levels entering the room from outside the home.

-We were pleasantly surprised at the amount of the light that was blocked and for the price, also the noise reduction.
+We were pleasantly surprised at the amount of light that was blocked and for the price, also the noise reduction.

-This curtain can’t really be compared to the Ridphonic which made to the #1 spot on our list as that curtain is a dedicated sound blocker and is so thick; a whopping 9cm thicker than this curtain.
+This curtain can’t really be compared to the Ridphonic which made it the #1 spot on our list as that curtain is a dedicated sound blocker and is so thick; a whopping 9cm thicker than this curtain.

 We liked the price of this curtain, when we checked they were retailing for around £70 each and were machine washable which meant cleaning would be easier and cheaper.

 This curtain is a good all-rounder, blocks most light, some sound and is affordable.

 The Acepunch sound and light blocking curtain is manufactured from high-density polyester, which is our preferred material for absorbing sound.

 The manufacturer claims it has a high NRC rating (noise reduction coefficient).